goharbor/harbor/docs/clair_offlinedata_guide.md

 A. Copy the vulnerability.sql and clear.sql to the clair-db container which you want to update.
 (if you check the harbor docker compose file you will find clair-db has two volumes: ./common/config/clair/postgresql-init.d/:/docker-entrypoint-initdb.d and /data/clair-db:/var/lib/postgresql/data, you can put the above sql file in ether of this two folder as a transfer)

-B. Get the clair db shell by "docker exec –it clair-db bash"
+B. Get the Clair db shell by "docker exec –it clair-db bash"

 C. $>psql -U postgres < clear.sql